gk646/magique/README.md

 `magique` is a beginner-friendly 2D engine for programmers (or those yet to be!).
-It's meant answer all game development needs in a simple but powerful way both in performance and usability. magique achieves this  while providing core functionalities around p to create a productive 2D engine. are curated together to create complex games.
+It's meant answer all game development needs in a simple but powerful way both in performance and usability. `magique` achieves this by providing core functionalities around a stack of proven libraries to create a productive 2D engine.
+You like raylib?
+You like entt?
+You love `magique`!

 Most notable features:

 - Every method and header is fully documented including return values, parameters, defaults or failure
-- Optimized for usability following a simple code-style
+- Optimized for maximum usability following a simple code-style and clean headers
-- Low-level implementation
-- Supports visual scripting with the node editor `raynodes` which is run blazingly fast by LuaJIT
-- Global memory allocator for performance and control
+- Every engine facility is implemented in the most memory and performance efficient way possible

-- Encrypted asset packing for simple distribution
+- Encrypted asset packing and loading into a single asset image
+- Built in loading interface handling load-priority and background loading of assets
-- Powerful and fast ECS integration with `entt`
+- Custom wrapper for ECS integration with `entt`
-- Multiplayer support with steamworks api
-- Many custom wrappers for Audio and UI
+- Particle system following the style of Godot 4
+- Persistence interface for game saves and config including a custom database emulator
+- Lighting system featuring a hard shadow and raytracing mode through built in ECS components
+- Fast and extendable C++ scripting system
+- Built in facilities for loading and drawing sprites and tilemaps (supports [Tiled](https://www.mapeditor.org/))

-The techstack and feature list of `magique`:
+The techstack of `magique`:

 - raylib
     - Drawing, shaders